interledger/rafiki/docs/transaction-api.md

 Rafiki sends webhook events to notify the wallet of payment lifecycle states that require liquidity to be added or removed.

-Webhook event handlers must be idempotent.
+Webhook event handlers must be idempotent and return `200`.

 ### `EventType`